110+ ⭐⭐⭐⭐⭐ Google Reviews

 4 Pillars of the Relationship

-When assessing an offshore Prospective Marriage Visa (Subclass 300) application, the Department of Home Affairs (DHA) evaluates four key aspects of the relationship, commonly referred to as the Four Pillars:
+When assessing an offshore Prospective Marriage Visa (Subclass 300) application, the Department of Home Affairs (DHA) evaluates the relationship against four key aspects prescribed under regulation 1.15A of the Migration Regulations 1994, commonly referred to as the Four Pillars of the Relationship:

 1. Financial Aspects of the Relationship